mk-nlp/react-staj/README.md

 # Limitations

 - The "Get Current Location" button does not work on iOS and MacOS devices as the app is not served over HTTPS by default.
 (Should be fine when hosted on a server with HTTPS.)
+- Currently the Hotel and Restaurant information fetching is not limited to any response size.
+(In some cases, there are over 4000 results that need to be rendered) and thus in some computationally weak devices, lags could become an issue.

 # License